 For those of us who are lazy, this is fantastic.
 You can do this via other hubs such as Google Home, but it requires a lot of workarounds with IFTTT.
 Honestly, it’s not worth the stress.

 Play a movie or TV show on Netflix using Chromecast: “OK, Google, play Stranger Things on the Kitchen TV.”

 Technically, yes.
-But mostly, no. You can use your Smart TV to connect locally to something along the lines of Plex, but should you wish to use something along the lines of Netflix, Amazon Movies, BBC iPlayer etc you would need an internet connection.
+But mostly, no. You can use your Smart TV to connect locally to something along the lines of Plex, but if you’re looking to use a subscription service like Netflix, Amazon Movies, or BBC iPlayer, you would need an internet connection.

-If you’re using an Android or Linux based platform you’ll find that there is a whole operating system update as well as the TV software updates that are on it, I highly suggest updating both.
+If you’re using an Android or Linux-based platform you’ll find that there are a whole operating system update as well as the TV software updates that are on it, I highly suggest updating both.

 I really wouldn’t worry about thinking if you’ll be up to date on everything, if the next Netflix turns up, you’ll find it will appear on your service too because the competitors will want to supply it too.

 Can my Smart TV crash or hang?

 100% they can and will, Smart TVs are just compact computers, so they’ll be trying to work on Video Processing, up-scaling/converting to your monitor / TVs resolution.

 There are plenty more specifics such as memory and processing power, very similar to your phone.

 This will happen for a variety of different reasons across a variety of different tools and platforms.